jyellick/obc-docs/protocol-spec.md

 A Public Key Infrastructure is a set of tools, entities, policies, etc. that use digital certificates to manage public-key encryption.
 The Membership Service infrastructure comprises the following entities: Enrollment Certificate Authority (ECA), Transaction Certificate Authority (TCA) and TLS Certificate Authority (TLS-CA).
 In this specification, membership services is expressed through following associated certificates issued by the PKI:

 1. Enrollment Certificates (ECerts) - long-term certificates for each user.
-2. Transaction Certificates (TCerts) - short-term certificates for each transaction and
+2. Transaction Certificates (TCerts) - short-term certificates for each transaction.
 3. TLS-Certificates (TLS-Certs) - certificates used for system 2 system communication.

 * Enrollment Certificate Authority (ECA): entity that generates Enrollment Certificates (ECerts) that include signature certification and encryption keys.
 ECerts contain the identity of their owner and can be used to offer only nominal entity-authentication in transactions.
 ECerts are issued to all roles, i.e. user, non-validating peers and validating peers.
 They contain the public part of two key pairs – a signature key-pair and an encryption key-pair.
 ECerts are accessible to everyone.